6 tried and tested content ideation tips for your website

 Not all of your content needs to be led by keywords and SEO research.
 Your website should ultimately display genuinely meaningful and useful content to your target audience.
 And what better way to do this than by gathering insight directly from that audience?

 No matter what industry you are in, all customers experience issues, pain points and confusion.
-They all go through an online journey to educate themselves and discover solutions.
+They all go through a similar online journey to educate themselves and discover the best solutions.

 Your sales and marketing teams should have a good idea of what questions your audience tends to ask and will be able to feed into your content strategy from a customer-centric perspective.
 You can then begin to craft content that addresses their concerns and needs, guiding them toward solutions and building connections with potential customers.